 - the SFYS agency located in your area.

 The list of current SFYS agencies by Department and local government areas:

 34 agencies around the state are funded to work with schools to deliver:

 - targeted interventions for students vulnerable to or showing signs of disengaging from school

-- capacity building for schools to better respond to the often complex needs of these students.
+- capacity building for schools to better support these students.